geophile/marcel/README.md

 * __Processing__: What should be done with the data?
 * __Formatting__: How should results be presented?

-By contrast, if you know Python, then you already know the language used by marcel.
+By contrast, marcel has no sublanguages.
 You use marcel operators combined with Python code to filter data, process it, and control command output.

 The commands and syntax supported by a shell constitute a language which can be used to create scripts.
 Of course, in creating a script,